504 Plan vs IEP in New Jersey: Which One Does Your Child Actually Need?

 Anxiety disorders are one of the most common bases for 504 plans nationally, and New Jersey is no different.
 Accommodations often include: extended time, alternative testing locations, advance notice of schedule changes, ability to take breaks, reduced assignment load during acute episodes, and access to the school counselor.

 The same caveat applies: if your child's anxiety is so severe that it is preventing them from attending school, completing work, or accessing the curriculum in any meaningful way, a 504 plan is likely not enough.
-A child with school refusal driven by anxiety may qualify under New Jersey's Emotional Regulation Impairment (ERI) classification for an IEP — which can include therapeutic support and a modified program in ways a 504 cannot mandate.
+A child with school refusal driven by anxiety may qualify under New Jersey's Emotional Regulation Impairment (ERI) classification for an IEP — which can include specially designed instruction and related services; a 504 plan focuses on equal-access accommodations and related aids.

 The 504 vs. IEP question for anxiety comes down to one test: is the child accessing the curriculum with accommodations, or does the curriculum itself need to be modified and supplemented with specialized instruction?